Compared to the other stocks, fish stock is easier to make because there is no roasting or long cooking times required.

 Storing your stock properly will be key!
 In the fridge it lasts up to 7 days so it is best to purchase freezer safe storage containers to keep you stock on hand.
 I recommend purchasing a dozen or more Wide Mouthed Freezer Safe Mason Jars.
 These will allow you to have stock on hand within minutes because the wide opening allows the stock to slide straight out after running the bottom of the jar under hot tap water for a few minutes to loosen it up.
 This can be added directly to the cook pot for use.
 If you freeze in other glass jars, the stock will not slide out and you will have to wait for it to defrost.
 Other glass jars are not freezer safe and you can easily destroy an entire batch with glass cracking in the freezer or from the change in temperature when running them under hot water to loosen them.
 These jars are supplied at our Online GAPS Shop

-- Fish frames with heads (no fish meat)
+Fish frames with fish heads intact, including skin and fins (no fish meat required).

 Hints & Facts: